Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/4-linux-for-zynq.rst

    1. This example requires a Linux host machine with PetaLinux installed.
 Refer to the *PetaLinux Tools Documentation: Reference Guide* (`UG1144 <https://www.xilinx.com/cgi-bin/docs/rdoc?v=latest;d=ug1144-petalinux-tools-reference-guide.pdf>`_) for information about dependencies for PetaLinux.

-   2. This example uses the `PetaLinux ZC702 BSP <https://www.xilinx.com/member/forms/download/xef.html?filename=xilinx-zc702-v2022.2-final.bsp>`__ to create a PetaLinux project.
+   2. This example uses the `PetaLinux ZC702 BSP <https://www.xilinx.com/member/forms/download/xef.html?filename=xilinx-zc702-v2023.2-final.bsp>`__ to create a PetaLinux project.
 Ensure that you have downloaded the ZC702 BSP for PetaLinux as instructed on the `PetaLinux Tools download page <https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools.html>`_.

 Creating a PetaLinux Image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Create a PetaLinux project using the following command:

+   There are two ways to generate a petalinux project.
+Either using the BSP for a development board such as the ZC702, or if users have a custom board, users can use the template.

    .. code:: bash

+      # Using the BSP
-      petalinux-create -t project -s <path to the xilinx-zc702-v2022.2-final.bsp>
+      petalinux-create -t project -s <path to the xilinx-zc702-v2023.2-final.bsp>
+      # Using the template for custom boards
+      petalinux-create -t project --template zynq -n xilinx-zc702-2023.2

-   .. note:: **xilinx-zc702-v2022.2-final.bsp** is the PetaLinux BSP for the ZC702 Production Silicon Rev 1.0 board.
+   .. note:: **xilinx-zc702-v2023.2-final.bsp** is the PetaLinux BSP for the ZC702 Production Silicon Rev 1.0 board.

-   This creates a PetaLinux project directory, **xilinx-zc702-2022.2**.
+   This creates a PetaLinux project directory, **xilinx-zc702-2023.2**.

 2. Reconfigure the project with **system_wrapper.xsa**:

    -  The created PetaLinux project uses the default hardware setup in the ZC702 Linux BSP.
-In this example, you will reconfigure the PetaLinux project based on the Zynq design that you configured using the Vivado |reg| Design Suite in :ref:`example-1-creating-a-new-embedded-project-with-zynq-soc`.
+In this example, you will reconfigure the PetaLinux project based on the Zynq design that you configured using the Vivado |trade| Design Suite in :ref:`example-1-creating-a-new-embedded-project-with-zynq-soc`.

    -  Copy the hardware platform ``system_wrapper.xsa`` to the Linux host machine.